thephani/SimpleSfCLI/README.md

 ## Supercharge Your Salesforce Deployments in Just Seconds!

-**Simple SF CLI** is a lightweight, 18.0 kB Node.js-powered command-line tool (unpacked size: ~75kB) crafted to streamline your Salesforce DX (SF) workflows.
+**Simple SF CLI** is a lightweight, 19 kb Node.js-powered command-line tool (unpacked size: ~81kb) crafted to streamline your Salesforce DX (SF) workflows.
 Convert, package, and deploy your SFDX projects to Salesforce in record-breaking 5-7 seconds—all without Salesforce CLI or plugins.

-> You do not need to install the Salesforce CLI (`sf cli`) to complete these steps or use the `simpleSfCli` plugin.
-This plugin is designed to simplify interactions with Salesforce without relying on the Salesforce CLI.
+## 🎯 Why Choose Simple SF CLI?
+- **No Salesforce CLI Required**: Say goodbye to additional dependencies and complex configurations.
+- **Zero Installation Overhead**: Use it directly with `npx` no local installations needed.
+- **Blazing Fast Setup**: Set up in 3-5 seconds, making it perfect for CI/CD pipelines.
+- **Built from Scratch**: With just 4 dependencies, fully customized for reliability and speed.

 # Prerequisites